mhernayes/Clase-1---Basic-Operations/README.md

 Type Conversion Operations: Conversion of one data type to another data type, such as conversion of an integer to a string or a string to an integer.
 Contributing
 Contributions to this repository are always welcome.
 If you find any errors or have suggestions for additional examples or topics, please create a pull request or issue in the repository.

+# Contribution
+If you have any suggestions or feedback regarding this configuration file, please feel free to create an issue or submit a pull request.
+I would be more than happy to review your contributions and make any necessary changes.